-WHDM 312: Management Skills for Workplace Health Science (3 credits) Prerequisite WHDM 209
+WHDM 312: Management Skills for Workplace Health Sciences (3 credits) Prerequisite: WHDM 209 and wellness programs.

 The purpose of this course is to examine the role of a manager, the management environment, and the skills and knowledge required to perform management functions.
-Students will also explore the application of management functions to workplace programs, including return to work, occupational health and safety and wellness programs.
+Students will also explore the application of management functions to workplace programs including return to work, occupational health and safety,